legendarycode3/express-js-crash-course/readme.md

 Setting Up A Static Server In Express.js: </br>
 You will use the built-in express.static  middleware.
 This  middleware  allows you to serve static files such as HTML, CSS , JavaScript, Images  & other assets directly from a specified directory. </br>

+✔️ How To Interact With  “JSON  api”  USING express.js : </br>
+**NOTE**: When dealing with “json data”, the browser is not the best tool to use, (becus you  want to be able to test requests like GET, POST, PUT, DELETE).
+Which you can basically use a tool called “POSTMAN”, which is the best way to test APIs (there is a desktop Vscode extension version). </br>